johannschopplich/nuxt-gtag/README.md

 > 2. Select “Data Streams” under the “Property” column.
 > 3. Click on your web data stream.
 > 4. Next, expand the switch button “Enhanced measurement”.
-> 5. Ensure "Page changes based on browser history events" switch button is on.
+> 5. Ensure the “Page changes based on browser history events” switch button is enabled.

 ## Configuration